Bridgei2i/clojure-word2vec/doc/intro.md

 ## Conclusion

 * Word2vec is an excellent tool to find co-occurances of words in a corpus.
 Depending on the kind of data, it may be possible to determine relationships as well.
 * We used the Apple dataset as it has content that was annotated with Part of Speech tags (such as nouns, verbs).
-For this exersize, we only used words that were nouns or were part of noun phrases.
+For this exercise, we only used words that were nouns or were part of noun phrases.
 * Word2vec can tell us what is being discussed *about* something.
 We can see from the relations API that customers talking about Seagate (A hard disk manufacturer) are concerned about sizes, speed, performance and enclosures.
-*